VectorInstitute/PromptEngineering/src/reference_implementations/hugging_face_basics/README.md

 ## NLP Metrics Examples

 The notebook in this folder entitled `nlp_metrics_examples.ipynb` focuses on introducing some standard NLP metrics.
-It specifically emphasizes metrics commonly for evaluating models performing natural language generation (NLG) tasks.
+It specifically emphasizes metrics commonly used for evaluating models performing natural language generation (NLG) tasks.

 Before spinning up the notebooks on a GPU through the cluster, following the instructions in the top level [README](/README.md), make sure you source the `prompt_engineering` environment with the command